lognorman20/lognorman20/README.md

 ### Welcome to my profile!

-I am an incoming freshman at the University of Southern California studying Computer Sience.
+I am an incoming freshman at the University of Southern California studying Computer Science.
 I enjoy playing/watching basketball, cooking, learning history, skiing, and of course, programming.

 **More About Me:**